Double planet: Mass ratios closer to 1

-One important consideration in defining "double planet" is the ratio of the masses of the two bodies.
+One important consideration for defining "double planets" is the ratio of the masses of the two bodies.
 A mass ratio of 1 would indicate bodies of equal mass, and bodies with mass ratios closer to 1 are more attractive to label as "doubles".
 Using this definition, the satellites of Mars, Jupiter, Saturn, Uranus, and Neptune can all easily be excluded; they all have masses less than 0.00025 (1/4000) of the planets around which they revolve.
 Some dwarf planets, too, have satellites substantially less massive than the dwarf planets themselves.

 The most notable exception is the Pluto–Charon system.
 The Charon-to-Pluto mass ratio of 0.122 (≈ 1/8) is close enough to 1 that Pluto and Charon have frequently been described by many scientists as "double dwarf planets" ("double planets" prior to the 2006 definition of "planet").
 The International Astronomical Union (IAU) earlier classified Charon as a satellite of Pluto, but had also explicitly expressed the willingness to reconsider the bodies as double dwarf planets in the future.
-But a report in 2006 classified Charon–Pluto as a double planet.
+However, a 2006 IAU report classified Charon–Pluto as a double planet.

 The Moon-to-Earth mass ratio of 0.01230 (≈ 1/81) is also notably close to 1 when compared to all other satellite-to-planet ratios.
 Consequently, some scientists view the Earth–Moon system as a double planet as well, though this is a minority view.
 Eris's lone satellite, Dysnomia, has a radius somewhere around 1/4 that of Eris; assuming similar densities (Dysnomia's compositional make-up may or may not differ substantially from Eris's), the mass ratio would be near 1/40, a value intermediate to the Moon–Earth and Charon–Pluto ratios.

-The next criteria both attempt to answer the question "How close to 1 must the mass ratio be?".